FlorianFe/PaperCubes/README.md

   <p align="center">
 A desktop app which converts your minecraft <a href="https://matthewmiller.dev/blog/use-schematics-worldedit/">.schematic</a> files <br>you got from <a href="https://github.com/EngineHub/WorldEdit">worldedit</a> to blueprints for papercraft.
   <br><br>
   PaperCubes is still in BETA.
-Errors may occur. <br> When you found one, please open an issue for me. <br><br>
+Errors may occur. <br> When you found one, please open an issue for me. <br> Currently works only for versions smaller than v1.13.0. <br> Versions that are very old won't work eighter. <br> Loading times can be very slow <br><br>
   <a href="http://forthebadge.com"><img alt="forthebadge" src="http://forthebadge.com/images/badges/built-with-love.svg"></a>
   <a href="http://forthebadge.com"><img alt="forthebadge" src="http://forthebadge.com/images/badges/uses-js.svg"></a>
   <a href="http://forthebadge.com"><img alt="forthebadge" src="http://forthebadge.com/images/badges/made-with-c-plus-plus.svg"></a>